How to Choose a Good Veterinarian for Your Doberman

 A veterinarian is not there to act as a lifestyle concierge for the owner’s existing beliefs.
 A veterinarian’s job is to assess the dog in front of them, weigh risk, interpret findings, and make professional recommendations within the veterinarian-client-patient relationship (VCPR).
 AVMA describes the VCPR as the professional relationship that allows a veterinarian to know the animal well enough to make medical judgments and recommendations, and AVMA’s ethics policy states that veterinarians provide competent veterinary medical care under that relationship.

-That distinction matters, because it means the measure of a good veterinarian is not whether they are personally “open” to every owner preference.
-The measure is whether they practice sound medicine, reason clearly, communicate honestly, and keep the patient’s welfare at the center.
+That distinction matters, because it means the measure of a good veterinarian is not whether they are personally “open” to every owner preference, but whether they practice sound medicine, reason clearly, communicate honestly, and keep the patient’s welfare at the center.

 “Open-minded” can sound flattering while hiding a bad standard